LATEST UPDATE - More Details

 Read MoreAll international customers are urged to book one (1) single ticket with through-fares, as opposed to booking separate tickets to avoid flight delays.
 Please note that it is essential to read the fare rules.

-Read MoreLATEST UPDATE - Travel Advisory More Details
+Read MoreLATEST UPDATE - More Details

-LATEST UPDATE - Travel Advisory More Details
+LATEST UPDATE - More Details

 Read MorePassengers traveling to Zimbabwe are now required to complete arrival forms online before departure, as paper forms are no longer in use.
 While iPads are provided at immigration in Zimbabwe for this purpose, completing the form on arrival may result in delays.
 To ensure a smoother and quicker journey through immigration, we recommend completing your form in advance by going to https://evisa.gov.zw/app/index.html